Article summary:

 - Only 9% trust their data enough for accurate reporting

+Garbage in, Garbage out (GIGO).
 AI amplifies whatever sits underneath it.

-Stronger services teams run tighter systems
+Effective service firms run tighter systems

-They run a repeatable sales motion:
+Firms run a repeatable sales motion:

 - Top-performing B2B companies delivered 2x the average revenue growth of their industries in 2024